solana-labs/solana/book/src/programs.md

 If the program needs to store state between transactions, it does so using *accounts*.
 Accounts are similar to files in operating systems such as Linux.
-Like files, an account may hold arbitrary data and that data persists beyond the lifetime of a program.
-Also like files, an account includes metadata that tells the runtime who is allowed to access the data and how.
-Unlike files, the account includes metadata for the lifetime of the file.
+Like a file, an account may hold arbitrary data and that data persists beyond the lifetime of a program.
+Also like a file, an account includes metadata that tells the runtime who is allowed to access the data and how.
+Unlike a file, the account includes metadata for the lifetime of the file.
 That lifetime is expressed in "tokens", which is a number of fractional native tokens, called *lamports*.
 Accounts are held in validator memory and pay "rent" to stay there.